This policy provides the guidelines and process for awarding honorary degrees.

 Honorary Degree Committee

 A standing committee shall be responsible for supervising the solicitation of suggestions and nominations and for making recommendations for the awarding of Honorary Degrees to the President of the University.
 The committee shall be composed of seven members, plus the Provost, who will serve as the ex-officio chair of the committee.
-Five elected faculty representatives, from each of the four academic colleges (with two from CHAS - one from Humanities and Arts, and one from Natural Sciences) will serve as voting members, along with the Special Assistant to the President for Board and Governmental Relations or his/her designee, and the Dean of the Graduate College or his/her designee.
+Five elected faculty representatives, from each of the four academic colleges (with two from CHAS - one from Humanities and Arts, and one from Natural Sciences) will serve as voting members, along with the Chief of Staff, Office of the President or his/her designee, and the Dean of the Graduate College or his/her designee.
 All committee members shall be voting members of the faculty.
 Members from the academic colleges shall serve terms of three years, with at least one member being selected each year.

 Nomination & Selection Process